Gwon-Stephen/cmpinf0010-final-project/README.md

 # A one sentence overview of your repository:
 Our project will find the neighborhood in Pittsburgh that has the highest chance to pull off a robbery whilst having the least chance of getting caught.

-DISCLAIMER: We do not condone theft, assault, or robbery of any kind.